 As discussed, there are many types of non-relational databases, each having their own advantages and disadvantages.

 However, non-relational databases still maintain some consistent advantages.
-If the data you are storing needs to be flexible in terms of shape or size, or if it needs to be open to change in future, then a non-relational database is the answer.
+If the data you are storing needs to be flexible in terms of shape or size, or if it needs to be open to change in the future, then a non-relational database is the answer.

-Learn how you can transition your project from relational to document-based non-relational databases.
+Learn how you can transition your project from relational to document-based, non-relational databases.

 Why might you prefer a non-relational database over a relational database?